-The CAN Executive Director provides support to the CAN Leadership Team and Leadership Committees.
+The CAN Executive Director provides support to the CAN Leadership Team.
 The Executive Director ensures CAN's Leaders have appropriate and timely information to guide decision-making.
-S/he manages CAN's personnel, is ultimately responsible for CAN's project management, budget management and ensures fulfillment of all CAN funded work and deliverables.
+They manage CAN's personnel, is ultimately responsible for CAN's project management, budget management and ensures fulfillment of all CAN funded work and deliverables.